naseif/Eyesense-Music-Bot/README.md

 cd Eyesense-Music-Bot
 npm i
 ```
-if you are having problems installing soduim, make sure to install the following packages `apt-get install autoconf automake g++ libtool`
+if you are having problems installing sodium, make sure to install the following packages `apt-get install autoconf automake g++ libtool`

 ## Configuration